thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/lab-creating-a-songs-api.md

 git checkout 2-crud-api-solution
 ```

-- To view the difference between your work and the sample solution go to the VS Code file explorer, right click your folder and select `GitHD: Viwe Folder Diff` and select compare with `master` branch
+- To view the difference between your work and the sample solution go to the VS Code file explorer, right click your folder and select `GitHD: View Folder Diff` and select compare with `master` branch

 - The diff sidebar will popup and you can click on the files to view the difference between your work and the sample solution.